 Section 1.
 Membership

-The Athletics Committee shall consist of six (6) (2/1997) members of the Academic Senate, at least one member of each gender (2/1997), elected by the Senate in the same manner as officers of the Senate (see Article VI, Section 2) and one (1) student member elected by the Student Association.
+The Athletics Committee shall consist of six (6) members of the Academic Senate, elected by the Senate in the same manner as officers of the Senate (see Article VI, Section 2) and one (1) student member elected by the Student Association.
+In accordance with Title IX, membership must include persons from more than one gender.
+(11/2022)

 Members of the Athletics Committee elected by the Academic Senate will be elected to staggered two-year terms.
-Members of the Athletics Committee will elect its Chairperson at the first meeting of each academic year.
+Members of the Athletics Committee will elect its Chairperson at the first meeting of each academic year The Athletics Director shall serve on this committee in an ex-officio capacity.

 In the event of a vacancy, the Executive Committee shall appoint a replacement who will serve only the remainder of the Academic year.
 If a two-year term were involved, the vacancy for the second year would be filled through normal nomination and election process (2/1997).